Insight: Can "Chavismo" outlast Venezuela's Chavez?

 It also gave the military an unprecedented role in governance during Venezuela's post-dictatorship modern history, from 1958, putting soldiers and officers at the helm of everything from social development projects to state-backed agricultural schemes.

-"Chavez believes in obedience more than anything else, which is why he depends so much on the military world," said Raul Salazar, a former defense minister under Chavez now in the opposition.
-"The armed forces are fractured because they fulfill a strange mix of administrative functions."
+"Chavez believes in obedience more than anything else, which is why he depends so much on the military world," said Raul Salazar, a former defence minister under Chavez now in the opposition.
+"The armed forces are fractured because they fulfil a strange mix of administrative functions."

 For leftist activists, Chavismo politics are the apex of how to reinvent the state as the driver of social change.
 For critics, they are a thinly veiled excuse to put state institutions and the country's purse strings in the hands of one man.